Adelaide Strikers

-The Adelaide Strikers are an Australian professional Twenty20 franchise cricket team based in Adelaide, South Australia that compete in the Big Bash League (BBL).
-Their home ground is the Adelaide Oval, and they play in a cornflower blue uniform.
+The Adelaide Strikers are an Australian men's professional franchise cricket team, competing in Australia's domestic Twenty20 (T20) cricket competition, the Big Bash League (BBL).
+Based in Adelaide, South Australia, their home ground is the Adelaide Oval, and they play in a cornflower blue uniform.
 The Strikers were formed in 2011 to play in the BBL, succeeding the South Australia cricket team, who played in the now-defunct KFC Twenty20 Big Bash competition.
-Their sole victory in the BBL came in 2017–18.
+Since the inaugural BBL |01, the Strikers' sole title came in BBL |07.

-Over their 11-year history in the BBL, they have had many effective and popular players on their team, from all-rounders such as Johan Botha, Michael Neser, Kieron Pollard, Ryan ten Doeschate and Chris Jordan, to high-scoring batsmen Travis Head, Colin Ingram, Chris Lynn, Mahela Jayawardene, Jonathan Wells, Michael Klinger and Jake Weatherald, to effective bowlers Ben Laughlin, Billy Stanlake, Rashid Khan, Peter Siddle, Adil Rashid and Kane Richardson, and finally keepers Alex Carey and Tim Ludeman.

-The Strikers are currently coached by former Australian cricketer Tim Paine and captained by Matthew Short.

 History

 The Adelaide Strikers were formed in 2011, as a result of the formation of the Big Bash League.
 When the competition was first formed, each team had an opportunity to sign up players and build their lists.
 The contracting window opened on 30 June 2011 at 9 am and closed on 22 July 2011.
 Each team was allowed to sign up to 18 players, including up to two from overseas.
 The team's inaugural captain was South Australia captain, Michael Klinger, and the inaugural coach was Darren Berry, the then coach of the Southern Redbacks.

 In the 2016/17 Big Bash, the Adelaide Strikers were rated the most entertaining team in the BBL, with a BBEI of 2177.